jasonherndon/open-west-skill/README.md

 **SSL Certificate**

-We'll skip this for now.
+For the SSL, you'll want to upload a .pem file that gets created after following the instructions here: https://developer.amazon.com/docs/custom-skills/configure-web-service-self-signed-certificate.html

 Click "Next" to continue to the next screen of the skill listing page.

 **Test**

 On the test panel of the web console, scroll down to the *Service Simulator* and in the text panel enter the following text, where "myskill" is the name of the skill that you used on the Invocation Name setting in the configuration.

 ```
 launch myskill